Lettuce Gutter Garden: How to Build & Grow

 Disclaimer: I wrote this post from the perspective of gardening in the hardy zone 6a–8a, as I have grown lettuce and spinach in this hardy zone range with this gutter garden system.

 First, I measured the old fencing and knocked out existing horizontal beams that got in the way.
-The distance from post to post was about 8 feet, so I calculated I could get 3 gutters on one side of the post from the total of 24 feet of gutters I accumulated.
+The distance from post to post was about 8 feet.
+I calculated I could get 3 gutters on one side of the post.
+This was possible from the total of 24 feet of gutters I accumulated.

-UPDATE: The next spring, we replace a 40-foot stretch of gutters in the front of our house and could put on another four 8-foot gardens.
+UPDATE: The next spring, we replace a 40-foot stretch of gutters in the front of our house.
+We could put on another four 8-foot gardens.
 Also, you can attach the gutters to an existing wall like a shed or side of a house.
 It’s unnecessary to have old fence posts.

 How to build the gutter garden.

-Using a Sawzall, we are partial to Milwaukee brands for all our battery-operated tools, and with a metal cutting blade, I cut the gutters into four pieces.
+Using a Sawzall, we are partial to Milwaukee brands for all our battery-operated tools.
+Using a metal cutting blade, I cut the gutters into four pieces.
 You many need more or less, all depending on your size.
-The first two gutters are complete that have the down spout hole and my third and bottom gutter comprised the two leftover pieces.
+The first two gutters, which have the down spout hole, are complete.
+My third and bottom gutter comprised the two leftover pieces.
 I laid it out so the downspouts of the gutters would be the garden’s drainage.

 We also purchased and installed a few end caps, so the soil stays in the gutter.
 I used K-style end caps that were fit to size.
 Then, I hot-glued pieces of window screening to the top of the gutter downspout opening on the proper ends.
-This will also help keep soil and water from being washed clear out of the gutter while still allowing for proper drainage.
+This will also help keep soil and water inside the gutter.
+It still allows for proper drainage.
 The window screening will also not mold or deteriorate with the constant water.

 My husband kindly pointed out that the weight of the gutters with soil would exceed our expectations.
-So, we measured, cut to size, and screwed up three pressure-treated 2×4 wood beams, which we had in our wood stockpile.
+We measured and cut three pressure-treated 2×4 wood beams to size.
+Then, we screwed them up.
+We had these in our wood stockpile.

-On these 2×4’s I installed the gutters with a 2-inch slant because we can get a lot of rain here and I didn’t want the lettuce to drown.
+On these 2×4’s I installed the gutters with a 2-inch slant.
+We can get a lot of rain here.
+I didn’t want the lettuce to drown.
 The slant will give proper drainage into the opening downspout that was screened earlier.
-What I mean by a 2-inch slant is that the height of the top of one side of the beam is 2 inches higher than the other side.
-If there is a side of your gutter that isn’t a downspout opening, then make sure you have drilled a few holes.
+A 2-inch slant means the top of one side of the beam is 2 inches higher.
+The other side is lower.

 A few tricks and tips for the best results

-I built our lettuce garden under a large pecan tree so it would get plenty of shade during our hot North Carolina summers.
-The idea behind this was to be able to keep lettuce growing so I can actually have a complete salad from the garden when cucumbers and tomatoes are harvested.
+I built our lettuce garden under a large pecan tree.
+This way, it would get plenty of shade during our hot North Carolina summers.
+The idea was to keep lettuce growing.
+This would allow me to have a complete salad from the garden when cucumbers and tomatoes are harvested.
 Sometimes this works and sometimes it doesn’t.
 But too much hot sun will destroy your leaves.

 First reason for the window screening, pecan trees canopy our gutter garden.
 In the fall pecans fall and fall like any nut tree.
 They seem to land perfectly in the gutters.
 Secondly, we also have an abundance of squirrels who like to bury the pecans in the fall.
 I know this because I have seen fresh holes throughout the gutters before.
-I have also noticed squirrels will go after fresh and easy to dig up dirt, so the gutters are a great spot for them.
+I have also noticed squirrels will go after fresh dirt.
+They find it easy to dig up.
+So the gutters are a great spot for them.

 This screening barrier has been working great in so many ways.
 It has kept falling nuts and obtrusive animals out, but it also allows water and sunlight to get in.
 The mesh net traps the rainwater and drips slowly onto the soil.

 You can see to the left how the lettuce has absolutely no problem germinating under the window screening.
-But it is a problem when the lettuce and spinach grew too big for the screening but hasn’t grown enough to be removed.
+But there is a problem when the lettuce and spinach grow too big for the screening.
+They haven’t grown enough to be removed yet.
 So, I came up with a genius, yes genius, way to give the lettuce more room, old electrical wire bridges.
 I found some unused…not attached to electricity mind you…thick electrical wire.
 Then cut it into pieces that fit my gutters and raised up the screening.
 I use three per gutter.
 Make sure to cut the window screening a little longer then, the gutters.
 When raised it ensured everything covered and protected.
 Once your lettuce grows in fully, you can remove the bridges.
 Typically, the squirrels will leave my gutters alone once they are full of greens.

 I like to water my gutter gardens everyday.
-That might seem a little nuts but I have found that the gutter garden losses moisture much faster then a garden in the ground.
-I do have the gutters on a bit of a slant which helps to drain the excess water out when we get a week straight of rains (typically in April) so that may have something to do with it, as well.
+That might seem a little nuts.
+However, I have found that the gutter garden loses moisture much faster than a garden in the ground.
+I have the gutters on a slight slant.
+This helps to drain the excess water when we get a week straight of rains.
+These rains typically occur in April.
+So that may have something to do with it, as well.
 But also it is a small container with the weather wrapping around it from every side.
 I didn’t water the gutters for 2 days and the lettuce started to brown.
 It looked burnt which was silly since it was early March and not yet 95+ degrees.

 The window screen is also useful during those out-of-character snowstorms.
 The screen protected my tender spinach from the nearly two inches of snow in this picture.
 The screen kept the heavy snow from crushing the plants.
 It also prevented any ice burns from occurring.
 It is very easy to throw the snow off as well; just lift off the window screen.